 Birthright Member- A person born of Quaker parents and recorded at birth on the membership rolls of a monthly meeting.
-Within Southern Appalachian Yearly Meeting and Association most monthly meetings do not recognize a formal membership status based on birth.
+Within Southern Appalachian Yearly Meeting and Association the monthly meeting does not recognize a formal membership status based on accident of birth.